 Here’s some Questions I get asked a lot.

 Whenever I meet up with couples to chat about wedding photography, I usually get asked lots of the same questions.
-So I thought I’d share some of my most frequently asked questions that get put to me as a wedding photographer in the Southern Highlands, South Coast and Goulburn area.
+So I thought I’d share some of my most frequently asked questions that get put to me as wedding photographers in the Southern Highlands, South Coast and Goulburn area.

 How long have you been doing photography?